 Dry socket occurs very rarely, in only about 2 percent of extractions, but the incidence rises to 20 percent when wisdom teeth are involved.
-Some circumstances are associated with a higher risk for dry socket problems:
+Some circumstances are associated with a higher risk for developing this problem:

 - People who smoke often experience diminished blood circulation that can contribute to dry socket.

-- Teeth that were difficult to extract may pose a higher risk for dry socket.
+- Teeth that were difficult to extract may pose a higher risk for developing this condition.

-- Individuals who take birth control pills which cause changes in hormone levels may be prone to dry socket.
+- Individuals who take birth control pills which cause changes in hormone levels may be prone.

 - Patients who have had dry socket problems with previous extractions are at increased risk.

-- Individuals with poor oral hygiene habits are at higher risk for dry socket problems.
+- Individuals with poor oral hygiene habits are at higher risk for these type of problems.